How Does a Home Warranty Work? Claims Process & What to Expect

 Annual Aggregate Limits

-Many policies include annual maximum payouts across all claims, typically around $50,000.
+Many policies include annual maximum payouts across all claims, typically ranging from $10,000 to $50,000 depending on the plan tier.
 If you file multiple claims throughout the year, the combined payouts cannot exceed this amount.
 High-cost items like HVAC replacements can quickly consume a large portion of your annual limit.

 Pros